What is the Scholarship

 The following criteria will be used to assess applications by the Scholarship Selection Panel:

-• the Study Proposal is relevant to the social purpose of architecture and improving living conditions in Australian society,
+- the Study Proposal is relevant to the social purpose of architecture/landscape architecture and improving living conditions in Australian society;

-• the Eligible Applicant demonstrates an appropriate level of skill and experience to perform the study, and
+- the Eligible Applicant demonstrates an appropriate level of skill and experience to perform the study;

-• the Study Proposal includes a methodology, final product, budget and timeline (if appropriate) that is clear and permissible, and overall the Study Proposal appears to be achievable.
+- the Study Proposal includes a methodology, final product, budget and timeline that is clear and permissible, and overall the Study Proposal appears to be achievable.

 Applications submitted after the Submission due date will not be considered.

-The Paul Pholeros Scholarship information brochure contains detailed information about the Scholarship including the selection and interview processes, and Scholarship Conditions.
+The Scholarship Information document contains detailed information about the Scholarship including the selection and interview processes, and Scholarship Conditions.